 The African Network for Information Ethics (ANIE) was established in partnership between ICIE, UNESCO, the government of South Africa, and a number of universities in 2007 under the Tshwane declaration.
 ICIE has supported ANIE's research in partnership with them for over ten years.

 Supported by ICIE, the African Centre of Excellence for Information Ethics (ACEIE) was established in 2012 at the University of Pretoria in collaboration with the South African Department of Communications, UNESCO and various universities across Africa.

 The United Nations Educational, Scientific and Cultural Organization (UNESCO) develops international cooperation in Education, the Sciences and Culture.
 ICIE has collaborated with UNESCO and IFAP through ACEIE and looks forward to a lasting partnership with them supporting the Information For All Program.

-The Interdisciplinary Studies Department of the University of Alberta, Edmonton, Canada has partnered with ICIE in the development of a curriculum for an Information Ethics course to be taught by Professor Geoffrey Rockwell.
+Geoffrey Rockwell of the Media and Technology Studies unit at the University of Alberta, Edmonton, Canada has partnered with ICIE in the development of a curriculum for an Information Ethics course to be taught by Professor Geoffrey Rockwell.

 Tubingen houses the International Center for Ethics in the Sciences and Humanities (IZEW), an interdisciplinary research centre on ethics of science, and the Tübingen Interdisciplinary Centre for Global South Studies, a platform engaged in the exploration of the intellectual challenges of the Global South.